 - Swearing the investor to secrecy so “others” don’t find out about this “great investment.”

 - Directing payment to someone other than the brokerage firm (especially if payment is made to the broker himself).

 - Setting up meetings outside the brokerage firm (especially when that has not been normal practice).

 If you think or know that your broker has been “selling away” to your financial detriment, call the law firm of Todd A. Zuckerbrod, P.A.
 He can advise you on the best way to proceed to recover your losses and see to it that the broker is no longer able to harm investors.
-Todd has close to 30 years of experience in the securities industry dealing with issues just like this, and your initial consultation is always free.
+Todd has over 30 years of experience in the securities industry dealing with issues just like this, and your initial consultation is always free.